The ACP program is currently paused pending funding by Congress.

 Typically, you need three things to buy a home: a down payment, good credit, and the necessary income.
 Many moms have one or two of these but are lacking the third.
 For instance, their credit might be a little off, but they make plenty of money and have a down payment.
 Or they make enough to pay the monthly payment on a mortgage, but just can’t seem to save enough for a down payment.

-Habitat For Humanity is another resource when you’re in need of safe and decent housing.
+Habitat For Humanity is another resource when you need safe and decent housing.
 The requirements are nowhere near as stringent as they are with traditional mortgages.
 Instead, you typically have to put in “sweat hours” by helping build your home or working on another project.
 Your income also has to be high enough to pay the regular monthly payments until your home is paid off.

 SingleMom.com

 SingleMom.com is a website that helps single moms find things they need.
-It can provide you with links to help with child support, housing, scholarships and grants for school, and more.
-You’ll also find tips on parenting and even dating advice – if the day ever comes that you can fit that into your schedule.
+It can provide you with links to help with child support, housing, scholarships grants for school, and more.
+You’ll also find parenting tips and even dating advice – if the day ever comes you can fit that into your schedule.

 Free Clinics

-There are many areas that have free clinics to help both you and your kids.
+Many areas have free clinics to help both you and your kids.
 They often offer dental services, medical care, and eye care, too.
 If you have a pet, there are even some veterinarian practices that offer free or low-cost spaying and neutering.
 You can often run a Google search for something like “free medical clinics near me.”
 Sometimes, though, all it takes is to ask friends at work or even on social media.
-There are usually several people that can tell you where in your community to find these things.
+There are usually several people who can tell you where in your community to find these things.

 Use Resources for Cutting Expenses